 Tool Kits: Clinical tool kits for the treatment of anxiety, depression, and ADHD are available in the AMPM.
+Refer to AMPM Appendix E, Childhood and Adolescent Behavioral Health Tool Kits and Appendix F Behavioral Health Tool Kits.
 These tool kits are a resource only and may not apply to all patients and all clinical situations.
 The tool kits are not intended to replace clinical judgment.
 The Contractor shall ensure that PCPs who have an interest or are actively treating members with these disorders are aware of these resources and/or are utilizing other recognized, clinical tools/evidence-based guidelines.
 The Contractor shall develop a monitoring process to ensure that PCPs utilize evidence-based guidelines/recognized clinical tools when prescribing medications to treat depression, anxiety, and ADHD.